 1. London Business School

 London Business School, also known as LBS, is a constituent college of the University of London that offers post-graduate programmes.
 It was established in 1964 and it is represented with two campuses, one in London and one in Dubai.
-The Financial Times placed LBS ahead of Harvard and INSEAD and ranked it as 1st in Europe three times in a row in 2014, 2015, and 2016.
-And that is why it is referred to as one of the best business schools in the world.
+The Financial Times placed LBS ahead of Harvard and INSEAD and ranked it as 1st in Europe three times in a row in the last years.
+And that is why it is referred to as one of the best business schools in Europe and in the world.

 LBS Student Reviews

 LBS scores 4.9 stars out of 5 in the overall ranking on EDUopinions.
 Facilities, Professors, Value, Internationality, Student Life, and Location are all things that students are happy about.

 An anonymous student of the MBA programme tells us that LBS has been just as good as they expected it to be.
 They are happy with the internationality of the place and the fact that students feel like they are part of something much bigger than just a business school.

 London Business School is an amazing experience.
 It is as good as I expected it to be.
 Every university talks about diversity, but LBS truly lives upto its reputation.
 In no other school would you find such diverse nationalities, backgrounds, work experience.
 An opportunity to network with such a wide and strong network is what I like the most about this school.